lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 The 'Accounts' category in the Excel file appears to be empty.
 What is the best way to verify its accuracy, regardless of whether it contains data or is supposed to be blank?

 touch base vs discuss
-    Would it be possible to connect briefly today at your convenience to discuss the clearing repository permissions? do you have a few minutes today to touch base on the clearing repo permissions?
+    Would it be possible to connect briefly today at your convenience to discuss the XXX repository permissions? do you have a few minutes today to touch base on the XXX repo permissions?
 Thanks!

 #### ops team vs dev team